 Consequently, he would be giving me that pizza in addition to a replacement pizza, both for free.
-Any issues I had with that restaurant’s service were immediately forgiven, and I went right to Google Maps to give them a five-star review.
+I immediately forgave any issues with that restaurant’s service, and I went right to Google Maps to give them a five-star review.

 Whatever loss they took on those pizzas were more than compensated for by my returning business.
 Remember that principle.

 Customers will often evaluate your return policy before placing an order.
 Make your return policy easy and generous, and you will build a steady following of loyal customers.